-The Bauhaus an der Havel is a holiday apartment in a classical modernist building located directly on the riverbank and overlooking the island town of Werder.
+The Bauhaus an der Havel is a holiday apartment in a classical modernist building located directly on the riverbank of the Havel and overlooking the island town of Werder.
 Architect Peter Bartning, brother of Otto Bartning who co-developed the Bauhaus concept, built the house in 1932 for an artist couple as a studio and pottery workshop.

 What to do